nabto/audio-demo-ios/README.md

-# Native iOS Nabto Edge Webview Control App
+# Native iOS Nabto Edge Audio Control App

-Full example application showing how to display a website from a Nabto Edge enabled webserver device using TCP tunnelling and the Nabto Edge Client SDK for iOS
+Full example application for streaming Audio from a device using TCP tunnelling and the Nabto Edge Client SDK for iOS

 Precompiled version is not yet available.